German Colony, Haifa: Nazi affiliation and expulsion

-When in World War I General Allenby conquered Palestine from the Ottomans, the German colonists were regarded as enemy aliens.
-Many of the colonists were recruited for the units of the German Imperial Army, which fought together with the army of the Ottoman ally against the British conquest.
-The Britons entered Haifa and the colony only after the end of the fighting.
-Thus the colonists in Haifa were not deported to Egypt, as were the colonists of other, more southern colonies (Jaffa, Rephaim, Sarona, and Wilhelma), which happened to lie in the battle fields.
+After the outbreak of World War I in 1914, the German Empire allied with the Ottoman Empire; a large number of German colonists in Palestine joined the Imperial German Army during the conflict and fought against Allied forces in the Sinai and Palestine campaign.
+When Allied forces captured Palestine from the Ottoman Empire, the German colonists were regarded by Allied occupational authorities as enemy aliens, but were not deported back to Germany.

-In 1937, 34% of the Templers were card-carrying members of the Nazi party.
-On King George VI's Coronation Day in 1937, all the Templer colonies flew the swastika flag.
-At the start of World War II colonists with German citizenship were rounded up by the British and sent, together with Italian and Hungarian enemy aliens, to internment camps in Waldheim and Bethlehem of Galilee.
-661 Templers were deported to Australia via Egypt on July 31, 1941, leaving 345 in Palestine.
+In 1937, 34% of German colonists in Palestine were members of the Nazi Party.
+During the coronation of George VI and Elizabeth on 12 May 1937, all German colonies flew the flag of Nazi Germany.
+After the outbreak of World War II in 1939, all colonists with German citizenship were detained by the British authorities and sent, together with Italian and Hungarian citizens in Palestine, to internment camps in Waldheim and Bethlehem of Galilee.
+On 31 July 1941, 661 German colonists were deported via Egypt to Australia by the British, leaving 345 in Palestine.

-Restoration
+Restoration and modern use

-Some of the old Templer homes have been restored in recent years.
-Buildings along Ben-Gurion Boulevard have been turned into cafés, boutiques, hotels, and restaurants, one houses the Haifa City Museum, and the colony has become a center of Haifa nightlife with pubs and bars being a common sight.
+Some of the original Templer homes have been restored in recent years.
+Buildings along Ben-Gurion Boulevard have been turned into cafés, boutiques, hotels, and restaurants.
+One houses the Haifa City Museum, and the colony has become a center of Haifa nightlife with pubs and bars being a common sight.
+Starting in particular during the 1990s, the area witnessed a "growing number of Palestinian-owned cafés and bars opened to offer spaces for small performances and exhibitions by Palestinian artists."